 Using a cleanser which is pH balanced, low foaming and SLS free is a great way to guarantee your skin stays hydrated and conditioned.

-p.s. don’t worry about finding out the pH of these cleansers, I can tell you they’re all pH balanced to be skin friendly and are aimed at pH 5.5.
+- CeraVe Hydrating Cleanser– p.s. don’t worry about finding out the pH of this cleanser, I can tell you it’s pH balanced to be skin friendly at pH 5.5.

 2. Ditch physical exfoliants for this